-Waitlist lets drivers get in line when all charging spots at a location are busy.
-It notifies drivers when a charging spot becomes available, and gives them time to go plug in.
+Waitlist lets drivers get in the queue when all charging spots at a location are busy.
+It notifies drivers when a charging spot becomes available, and gives them time to go and plug in.

 How does Waitlist work?

 Waitlist is convenient for station managers and fair to EV drivers.
 If a charging spot is available, drivers just tap their ChargePoint card or use their mobile app to plug in and start charging.
-If all spots are full, drivers can join a Waitlist and get notified when it’s their turn to charge.
-Drivers are offered spots on a first-come, first-served basis; no one can skip the line.
+If all spots are full, drivers can join a Waitlist and be notified when it’s their turn to charge.
+Drivers are offered spots on a first-come, first-served basis; no one can jump the queue.
 Stations are held for a configurable amount of time while drivers move their vehicle.

 What are the benefits of Waitlist?

-Station managers can enjoy greater convenience and increased station utilization.
-Customers using Waitlist have seen an increase in effective station utilization of as much as 45%, even for stations that were already busy.
+Station managers can enjoy greater convenience and increased station utilisation.
+Customers using Waitlist have seen an increase in effective station utilisation of as much as 45%, even for stations that were already busy.
 And once it’s set up, Waitlist manages station demand without any intervention, freeing up time for station managers.